tdonlan/BattleMicrogame/README.md

 		x-loot
 		-weapons - give varying dmg + effets for each of the attack types (attack, counter, special) x-inventory
-		-show current weapon / armor on that screen.
-		-limit list to 15 items
+		x-show current weapon / armor on that screen. x-limit list to 15 items
-		-sorting.
+		x-sorting.

+		-items - seperate sublist for usable items
+		-remove on use.
+		-better random items / abilities
 	-Store screen.